gnayiqnat/mss/README.md

 ## Contact

-For support or questions, you can reach out to the project maintainer at [gnayiqnat@gmail.com](mailto:gnayiqnat@gmail.com).
+For support or questions, you can reach out to the project maintainer at [gnayiqnat@proton.me](mailto:gnayiqnat@proton.me).